Weak solutions to the Navier-Stokes inequality with arbitrary energy profiles: Applications of structures

-Using the above property and Theorem \ref{thm_scheffers_structure} we can employ a simple switching procedure to obtain Scheffer's construction of the blow-up at a single point (that is the claim of Theorem \ref{thm_scheffer_single_point}).
+Using the above property and Theorem \ref{thm_scheffers_structure} we can employ a simple switching procedure to obtain Scheffer's construction of the blow-up at a single point (i.e. the claim of Theorem \ref{thm_scheffer_single_point}).
 Namely, considering

 where $\Gamma (x) \coloneqq \tau x+ z$, we see that $u^{(1)}$ satisfies the Navier--Stokes inequality \eqref{NSI} in a classical sense for all $\nu \in [0,\nu_0 ] $ and $t\in [\mathcal{T},(1+\tau^2) \mathcal{T}]$, $\supp\, u^{(1)} (t) = \Gamma (G)$ for all $t\in [\mathcal{T},(1+\tau^2)\mathcal{T}]$ and that \eqref{u_grows} gives \eqnb \left| u^{(1)} (x,\mathcal{T} ) \right| \leq \left| u (x,\mathcal{T} ) \right|, \qquad x\in \RR^3 \eqne (and so $u$, $u^{(1)}$ can be combined ``one after another'', recall \eqref{what_you_need_to_combine_intro}).
 Thus, since $u^{(1)}$ is larger in magnitude than $u$ (by the factor of $\tau$) and its time of existence is $[\mathcal{T},(1+\tau^2 )\mathcal{T}]$, we see that by iterating such a switching we can obtain a vector field $\mathfrak{u}$ that grows indefinitely in magnitude, while its support shrinks to a point (and thus will satisfy all the claims of Theorem \ref{thm_scheffer_single_point}), see Fig. \ref{switching_process_figure_with_supp}.
 To be more precise we let $t_0 \coloneqq 0$, \eqnb t_j \coloneqq \mathcal{T} \sum_{k=0}^{j-1} \tau^{2k}\qquad \text{ for } j\geq 1 , \eqne $T_0 \coloneqq \lim_{j\to \infty } t_j = \mathcal{T}/(1-\tau^2 )$, $u^{(0)}\coloneqq u$, and \eqnb u^{(j)} (x,t) \coloneqq \tau^{-j} u \left( \Gamma^{-j} (x) , \tau^{-2j} (t-t_j) \right), \qquad j\geq 1, \eqne see Fig. \ref{switching_process_figure_with_supp}.
 As in \eqref{switch_into_u1}, \eqref{u_grows} gives that \eqnb \supp \, u^{(j)} (t) = \Gamma^j (G) \qquad \text{ for }t\in [t_j, t_{j+1}] \eqne and that the magnitude of the consecutive vector fields shrinks at every switching time, that is \eqnb \left| u^{(j)} (x,t_j ) \right| \leq \left| u^{(j-1)} (x,t_j ) \right|, \qquad x\in \RR^3, j \geq 1, \eqne see Fig. \ref{switching_process_figure_with_supp}. \\